Philadelphia Car Accident Attorney

 Speeding

-Driving over the speed limit, which online driver education tool Driving-tests.org. lists as remarkably common, with over 50 percent of traffic traveling at least 10 miles per hour over the posted limit every day, is also one of the primary behaviors behind aggressive driving.
+Driving over the speed limit, which is an online driver education tool Driving-tests.org. lists as remarkably common, with over 50 percent of traffic traveling at least 10 miles per hour over the posted limit every day, is also one of the primary behaviors behind aggressive driving.

 Speeding is listed as the most prevalent contributor to aggressive driving accidents, and by itself, was listed as the cause for over 10,000 fatalities in the United States in 2016, more than 25 percent of the driving related deaths in the year, according to the NHTSA.